gudiseva/stackedit/Coursera-Scala/Functional Programming-Week1.md

 ### Blocks and Visibility
 - The definitions inside a block are only visible from within the block.
-- The definitions inside a block shadow definitions of the same names outside the block.
+- The definitions inside a block ***shadow*** definitions of the same names outside the block.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMzc2NTI1NTQsLTExOTYxOTgxMTcsNz
+eyJoaXN0b3J5IjpbLTczNjc4MjczMCwtMTE5NjE5ODExNyw3MT
-E0NDUxODc4LC0xNTQ0MTE0MzI3LC02MzM1MTYwODUsMTYyOTE5
+Q0NTE4NzgsLTE1NDQxMTQzMjcsLTYzMzUxNjA4NSwxNjI5MTk5
-OTQxMywxNzU0MTE3MDk1LC00OTg4NTAxMzAsNjMzNTE3NjQyLD
+NDEzLDE3NTQxMTcwOTUsLTQ5ODg1MDEzMCw2MzM1MTc2NDIsMT
-E4NjEwNjY3ODcsMTk4ODE3NzQwMV19
+g2MTA2Njc4NywxOTg4MTc3NDAxXX0=
 -->